abtraore/SmolRGPT/README.md

 python llm_extractor.py
 ```

-The script with generate `submission.csv` that can be evaluated on AI City Challange website.
+The script will generate `submission.csv` that can be evaluated on AI City Challange website.

 # Evaluate on spacial bench